BLUE GOES GREEN

 Laure convinced PBS this is a national story, and PBS agrees, intrigued that Midwestern Cincinnati beat out west coast cities to build the first Net Zero Energy police station in the country.

 Laure raised all private funding to make this documentary.
 Presenting Sponsors are Frisch's and The Stephen H. Wilder Foundation.
-See the complete donor list under The Team.

 Our half-hour documentary premiered on Cincinnati's PBS station CET in 2017.
 In 2018, NETA, National Educational Television Association, selected Blue Goes Green to distribute nationally to PBS stations.
 In 2019, viewers in more than a third of the United States watched the program on PBS stations, showing the documentary in celebration of Earth Day in April and National Police Week in May.